Iranian and Persianate Studies (M.A.)

 Description of the degree programme

-In the Master's degree programme of Iranian Studies, the students are to acquire in-depth knowledge about the application of current scientific methods and theories to research in the cultures, history, literatures and religions of Iranian peoples.
+In the Master's degree programme of Iranian and Persianate Studies, the students are to acquire in-depth knowledge about the application of current scientific methods and theories to research in the cultures, history, literatures and religions of Iranian peoples.
 These methods, such as discourse and text analysis, are applied in particular to the study of modern media as well as the cultural and religious history of Islamic and pre-Islamic Iranian peoples.
 This degree programme also conveys a detailed knowledge of the Iranian religions, including their literatures handed down both orally and in writing, and their culture-specific implications.

 Research foci in Göttingen